osrf/ros2multirobotbook/src/intro.md

 ## So what is RMF?

-RMF is a collection of reusable, scalable libraries and tools building on top of ROS 2 which enable the interoperability of heterogeneous fleets of any type of robotic systems.
+RMF is a collection of reusable, scalable libraries and tools building on top of ROS 2 that enable the interoperability of heterogeneous fleets of any type of robotic systems.
 RMF utilizes standardized communication protocols to infrastructure, environments and automation where robots are deployed to optimize the use of critical resources (i.e. robots, lifts, doors, passageways, etc).
 It adds intelligence to the system through resource allocation and by preventing conflicts over shared resources through the RMF Core which will be described in detail later in this book.